nicholasnooney-com/nn/_drafts/2018-03-22-divenon-origins.md

 we need at the trading post."
 I used to ask if I could go with them, but they would end up right back at stage one, "It's too dangerous."
 It's too unfair.

+So I fall asleep to the sound of my mother's voice, nostalgic for the golden days, and I begin to dream about the world outside of the small hole

 # Future Points

 - One day smoke is billowing in the background of the oak tree.
 Seeing it causes